abhriyaroy/RxLowpoly/README.md

 ## Introduction

- LowpolyRxJava serves as an improvement over [XLowPoly](https://github.com/xyzxqs/XLowPoly) by
+ RxLowpoly serves as an improvement over [XLowPoly](https://github.com/xyzxqs/XLowPoly) by
  -  fixing `out of memory` crashes by scaling down the image in a loss-less manner before processing.
  -  providing better quality results by using `4000` as the point count